dockstore/dockstore-documentation/docs/advanced-topics/docker-alternatives.rst

 Podman
 ---------------

-Podman is a daemon-less alternative of Docker that allows end users to run docker/OCI containers without root privileges.
+Podman is a daemon-less alternative of Docker that allows end users to run docker/Open Container Initiative (OCI) containers without root privileges.

 Podman can be installed following the instructions `here <https://podman.io/getting-started/installation>`__.